The Department of Statistics offers work leading to degrees in theoretical and applied statistics.

 The Department offers both Bachelor of Science and Bachelor of Arts degrees in Statistics and Mathematics-Statistics.
 The latter is offered jointly with the Mathematics Department.

-Students without mathematical background who wish some skill in statistical methodology should take STAT 1100Q followed by 2215Q.
+Students without mathematical background who wish to acquire some skill in statistical methodology should take STAT 1100Q followed by 2215Q.
 Students interested in the statistical analysis of business and economic data should take STAT 1000Q followed by 2215Q.
 Students with the appropriate calculus prerequisite should take STAT 3025Q rather than STAT 1000Q or 1100Q and 2215Q.
 STAT 3115Q and 3515Q are appropriate continuations for each of these three introductory sequences.
 STAT 3025Q is recommended before STAT 3375Q–3445.

 To satisfy the information literacy competency and writing in the major requirement, statistics majors must take STAT 3494W.
 STAT 3494W does not count towards the 24 required major credits in Statistics, nor the 40 required major credits in Mathematics-Statistics.